 Every woman has an image of her ideal body; breast size often plays an important role in that image.
 Whether you’re looking to enhance your body proportions, balance breast size or increase fullness after pregnancy, breast augmentation performed by Vancouver plastic surgeon Dr. Peter Lennox can help you achieve the beautiful curves you’ve always desired.

-When considering breast augmentation, one of the first questions Vancouver patients ask is which breast implants should they choose.
-Dr. Lennox has experience with all the implants currently available in Canada, and will work with you to choose the ones that will meet your goals.
+When considering breast augmentation, one of the first questions patients at our Vancouver practice ask is which breast implants should they choose.
+Dr. Lennox has experience with all the implants currently available in Canada and will work with you to choose the ones that will meet your goals.
 He takes the time to help each patient choose the breast implants that are best suited to her desired outcome, unique anatomy, and lifestyle.
-Options include:
+The options involved when choosing implants include:

 An implant’s profile refers to how the augmentation results look from the side, or how far the implants project from your chest.
 It’s another way to customize your results, and consulting with an experienced breast augmentation specialist such as Dr. Lennox can help you make a decision that will look the best for you.
 Implants at our practice are available in a variety of profiles, including: